danleitch/danleitch/README.md

 **Talking about Personal Stuff:**

-- 👨🏽‍💻 I’m currently working on a Covid 19 tracker :wink:
+- 👨🏽‍💻 I’m currently working on a Covid 19 tracker.
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Next.js.

 <details>
 <summary>📂 Hobbies On the Go </summary>